core-wg/oscore/draft-ietf-core-object-security.md

 In step 3 of Section 8.3, compute the AEAD nonce as described in Section 5.2:

    * For responses that are not Observe notifications, process the step as described in step 3.

-   * For Observe notifications, use the attribute-value pair stored in step B of {{observe-ver-req}} to encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+   * For Observe notifications, use the attribute-value pair stored in step 7 of {{ver-req}} to encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.

+Replace step 6 of {{prot-res}} with:

+6. If the response is not an Observe notification, delete the attribute-value pair stored in step 7 of {{ver-req}}.

-Note that the attribute-value pair stored in step B of {{observe-ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”.
+Note that the attribute-value pair stored in step 7 of {{ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”, and will be stored for as long as the Observation is active.

 ## Verifying the Response {#ver-res}